DropTracker-io/droptracker-internal/README.md

 DropTracker.io powers OSRS loot, achievements, and leaderboards across Discord communities.
 This repository contains:

 - A primary Discord bot that also hosts a local Quart web app.
-- A standalone API server for programmatic access and dashboards.
+- A standalone API server for processing incoming submissions directly sent to the server
-- A webhook bot optimized for RuneLite-style ingestion and reaction workflows.
+- A webhook bot optimized for RuneLite-style ingestion and reaction workflows; reading data from players with the API disabled on RuneLite
 - MySQL storage via SQLAlchemy, with Alembic migrations.
-- Optional Redis-backed caches and utilities for Cloudflare, GitHub, WOM, and more.
+- Redis-backed cached storage of leaderboards, managed by a background process and real-time updates as submissions are processed.

 It is important to note that this repository is very much a work-in-progress, and many pieces of code may be outdated or completely deprecated, but not yet removed.